 One of the major pros of using a lift platform is you can enter the vehicle without transferring.
 There are also many versions available, so you should be able to find something to work with your vehicle.
 And with a lift platform, you don’t need to worry about disassembling your wheelchair.

 The downside of lift platforms is they are more expensive, especially if you need to use them with a modified van.
 They can also take up a lot of space and be quite conspicuous, though this depends on the model.

-There are also a number of mobility devices that can be folded up or taken apart, which makes transporting them so much easier.
-A few great options are the Pride Go-Go Sport, WHILL Model Ci, and the Pride Go-Go Folding Scooter, all of which either disassemble or collapse for easy storage.
+There are also a number of mobility scooters and electric wheelchairs that can be folded up or taken apart, which makes transporting them so much easier.
+A few great options are the Pride Go-Go Sport, WHILL Model Ci2, and the Pride Go-Go Folding Scooter, all of which either disassemble or collapse for easy storage.

 Tips for Traveling with a Mobility Device on Public Transit

 As a frequent traveler and wheelchair user, I have discovered some tips for traveling with a mobility device on public transit.
 Here are helpful hints to keep in mind.

 If you are traveling by airplane, make sure to let the airline know you are traveling by wheelchair in advance.
 You’ll also want to reconfirm your flight with your airline 24 to 48 hours before departure, and request maximum assistance at the terminals.